 Another crucial step when using oat flour in cakes involves a brief rest time before baking.
 After the ingredients have been combined, the batter is quite runny, but this is deliberate!
 Oats absorb a large volume of liquid, which softens the grain and helps with binding.
 Skipping this step would lead to denser texture.

-The last piece of making this gluten-free oat flour cake a success is the perfectly balanced flavor.
+The last piece of making this cake a success is the perfectly balanced flavor.
 Hints of cinnamon and vanilla extract gives a slightly spiced taste, while a creamy brown sugar frosting adds the ideal sweetness.
 The cake is both wholesome and decadent tasting, wonderfully paired with a cup of coffee or as an after dinner treat.

 While anyone can enjoy this recipe, if you are specifically looking for gluten-free cake ideas, be sure to use certified gluten-free rolled oats.
 These are oats that have not been contaminated during processing.